 Cold weather can be an easy excuse to curl up on the couch with a hearty serve of lasagne and the latest true crime documentary on Netflix.
 But winter is actually a great opportunity to establish a healthy food and fitness routine.
-I know, you’re probably wanting to throw your snuggly winter slippers at me for writing that – but it’s true!
+We know, you’re probably wanting to throw your snuggly winter slippers at us for writing that – but it’s true!

 RELATED: The beginner’s guide to running